 The winning strategy proved less physical than mental.

 "It was breaking the course down into 10-mile sections," Kirschenmann explained.
 "It was a mental mode for me of forward movement whatever that meant — walking, running, very slow jogging."

-Kirschenmann prepared for this race by running — and winning — the Siskiyou Outback 50-kilometer race at Mount Ashland in July.
+Kirschenmann prepared for this race by running — and winning — the Siskiyou Outback 50-mile race at Mount Ashland in July.
 Her finishing time of 21 hours, 25 minutes and 11 seconds at Pine to Palm broke Shelton's course record set last year by nearly one hour.
+(Correction: See below)